Skip to content

-There is a vision measurement that takes three minutes, has been in the optometry literature since 1968, predicts a handful of real conditions earlier than the chart on the wall does, and your eye doctor almost certainly didn't run it the last time you went in.
+There is a vision measurement that takes three minutes, has been in the vision-science literature since 1968,1 can shift measurably in a handful of real conditions before the letter chart on the wall does, and your eye doctor almost certainly didn't run it the last time you went in.
 The measurement is visual contrast sensitivity.
 Most online versions of it are bad in interesting ways.
 We made a better one.
 We made it free.

 That is the whole post, and the rest is footnotes.
 But the footnotes are where it gets fun.